beetbox/confuse/docs/usage.rst

 appended: for an application named ``AppName``, the environment variable is ``APPNAMEDIR``.

+.. _manually-specifying-config-files:

 Manually Specifying Config Files
 --------------------------------

-You may want to leverage Confuse's features without :ref:`Search Paths`.
+You may want to leverage Confuse's features without :ref:`search-paths`.
 This can be done by manually specifying the YAML files you want to include, which also allows changing how relative paths in the file will be resolved: